 Movement restrictions (MIN_SOFTWARE_ENDSTOPS)

-For security reasons, and to avoid damaging the components of our printer, Marlin 2 comes by default configured so that we cannot exceed the minimum limits.
+For safety reasons, and to avoid damaging the components, Marlin 2 is configured by default so that we cannot exceed the minimum limits.
+When an endstop or probe is reached, it will not let the motor advance any further, not even manually.

-However, like many other things in Marlin 2.0.x, you can disable that limit if you wish.
-It is an option that I DO NOT RECOMMEND, but I wanted to comment on its existence.
+Even so, like many other things in Marlin 2.0.x, you can disable that limit if you wish.
+It is an option I DO NOT RECOMMEND, but I wanted to mention it so you know it exists.

-I personally usually remove the limit on the Z axis.
-But as I have told you, unless it is essential or you know very well what you are doing, you must leave the values that the firmware brings by default.
+I personally tend to remove the limit on the Z axis, but as I mentioned, unless you really know what you are doing, it is best to leave the default firmware values.

 EEPROM storage (EEPROM_SETTINGS)

-Marlin offers us the possibility to change the configuration of our printer from the display itself and then save the changes in the Eeprom.
+Marlin lets you change the printer configuration from the display itself and save the changes to the EEPROM.

 #define EEPROM_SETTINGS // Persistent storage with M500 and M501

-You can set the temperatures available for ABS and PLA filaments, although you could add more if you wish.
+As you will have seen if you have tinkered with your printer, Marlin offers two initial options to preheat the printer before printing.
+You can configure the temperatures available for ABS and PLA filaments, though you could add more if you wanted.

 Menu language (LCD_LANGUAGE)